Tornado outbreak and derecho of June 19–22, 2025: Enderlin, North Dakota

-Overall, the tornado was on the ground for 19 minutes, had a path length of 12.10 mi, and reached a peak width of 1.05 mi.
-The tornado was the first to be rated EF5 on the Enhanced Fujita scale since the Moore, Oklahoma, tornado of May 20, 2013, and was the first F5/EF5 tornado to occur in North Dakota since the Fargo tornado exactly 68 years prior.
+Overall, the tornado was on the ground for 16 minutes, had a path length of 12.10 mi, and reached a peak width of 1850 yd.
+The tornado was the first to be rated EF5 on the Enhanced Fujita scale since the Moore, Oklahoma, tornado on May 20, 2013, and was the first F5/EF5 tornado to occur in North Dakota since the Fargo tornado exactly 68 years prior.

 Clark Mills–Clinton, New York

 The destroyed grist mill adjacent to the creek.

 The same line of thunderstorms associated with the earlier derecho continued to move across the Northern United States and Southern Canada, reaching New York by the early morning of June 22.
 This deadly QLCS tornado formed along a kink in this line, affecting the hamlet of Clark Mills, where three people were killed.
 The tornado first touched down within Clark Mills and moved southwestward through the hamlet, where it snapped or uprooted many trees.
 In this area, three people were killed when downed trees cut through and crushed their houses.
 In one house, six-year-old twin girls were killed by a tree that sliced through it, and a 50-year-old woman was killed in another location when a tree fell through the roof and crushed one end of her home; all victims were pronounced dead on the scene.
 Overall, this made the tornado the second-deadliest in New York state history.
 The tornado then turned sharply to the south, destroying a historic grist mill near Oriskany Creek with nearby heavy machinery being tossed into the creek.
 Continuing south, it began to move through more rural areas, causing more tree damage before turning southeast and dissipating.
+The tornado became the third deadliest in New York since records began in 1950.

 While a tornado warning was issued for south-central Oneida County due to radar-indicated rotation, the tornado initially formed outside of the polygon in an area that was just under a severe thunderstorm warning, although it did have a tornado possible tag.
 This was due to the warning being for another EF1 tornado that formed around the same time to the west of this one.
 Additionally, the rotation was assessed as being much farther south than it actually was.
 This meant that not all of Clark Mills’ residents, including the three victims and their families, received the warning; many residents confirmed that they did not receive any warning.
 The early-morning time of this tornado also meant that most people were asleep as it touched down, so the warning may not have been able to reach them.
 It was further clarified that the recent staffing cuts to NOAA and the NWS did not affect the Binghamton office.